 How to install and configure Azure PowerShell

 Azure PowerShell is a set of modules that provide cmdlets to manage Azure with Windows PowerShell.
 You can use the cmdlets to create, test, deploy, and manage solutions and services delivered through the Azure platform.
-In most cases, the cmdlets can be used for the same tasks as the Azure Management Portal, such as creating and configuring cloud services, virtual machines, virtual networks, and web apps.
+In most cases, the cmdlets can be used for the same tasks as the Azure Portal, such as creating and configuring cloud services, virtual machines, virtual networks, and web apps.

 Installing Azure PowerShell 1.0 and greater from WebPI is the same as it was for 0.9.x.
 Download Azure PowerShell and start the install.
 If you have Azure PowerShell 0.9.x installed, version 0.9.x will be uninstalled as part of the upgrade.
 If you installed Azure PowerShell modules from PowerShell Gallery, the installer automatically removes the modules before installation to ensure a consistent Azure PowerShell environment.